Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 There are many types of chord types, which can be found in the chordTypes file in database.py.
 You can also add your own chord types by writing the chord name and the corresponding chord interval in the same format as in chordTypes.
-The first parameter of the chd function is the root note of the chord, and if no specific pitch is specified (e.g. C5, D6 is a note with a specific pitch), then by default it is treated as the 4th octave, e.g. chd('A', 'm7'), which is equivalent to chd('A4', 'm7'), and if you specify a specific pitch for the root note, for example, if you now want to write a major 7th chord with root note D6, you can write.
+The first parameter of the chd function is the root note of the chord, and if no specific pitch is specified (e.g. C5, D6 is a note with a specific pitch), then by default it is treated as the 4th octave, e.g. chd('A', 'm7'), which is equivalent to chd('A4', 'm7'), and if you specify a specific pitch for the root note, for example, if you now want to write a major 7th chord with root note D6, you can write:

 ```python
 Dmaj7 = chd('D6', 'maj7')